 Frequently Asked Questions (FAQs) - Cargo Preference

-Cargo Preference is the general term used to describe the U.S. laws, regulations and policies that require all Government-impelled cargo move via U.S.-flag vessels.
-Government-impelled cargo is defined as cargo financed by the U.S. Government directly, indirectly (through a Federal program), or a loan or loan guarantee provided by the Federal Government cargo for eventual U.S. Government use, or, in which the Government has an interest.
+Cargo Preference is the general term used to describe the U.S. laws, regulations and policies that require all Government-impelled cargo to move via U.S.-flagged vessels.
+Government-impelled cargo is defined as cargo financed by the U.S. Government directly, indirectly (through a Federal program), or a loan or loan guarantee provided by the Federal Government cargo for eventual U.S. Government use or in which the Government has an interest.
 Examples include:

 - Federal Contracts

 - Federal Loans and Loan Guarantees

 Per the Cargo Preference laws, it is the primary responsibility of all Federal Agencies to ensure compliance with these laws and regulations.
 The Maritime Administration (MARAD) does not have Cargo Preference legal enforcement authority; it only monitors compliance with Cargo Preference to the extent it receives bills of ladings after shipments occur.
 However, when the U.S.-flag use requirements have been violated, MARAD can and often does recommend punitive actions available under the law to the appropriate authorities.